 The Corporation is authorized to issue an unlimited number of common shares and an unlimited number of special shares, issuable in series.
-As of May 8, 2015, there were 109,810,189 common shares and nil special shares of the Corporation issued and outstanding.
+As of the date of this Circular, there were 163,482,902 common shares and nil special shares of the Corporation issued and outstanding.
 Each holder of common shares as of the record date is entitled to one vote in respect of each common share held by such holder.

-To the knowledge of the directors and executive officers of the Corporation, based on publicly available information as of May 7, 2015, RAB Special Situations (Master) Fund Limited beneficially owns 18,495,500 common shares (representing approximately 16.8% of the outstanding common shares of the Corporation) and 250,000 common share purchase warrants.
-To the knowledge of the directors and executive officers of the Corporation, based on publicly available information as of May 7, 2015, no other person beneficially owns, or controls or directs, directly or indirectly, common shares carrying 10% or more of the voting rights attached to common shares of the Corporation.
+To the knowledge of the directors and executive officers of the Corporation, based on publicly available information as of the date of this Circular, no person beneficially owns, or controls or directs, directly or indirectly, common shares carrying 10% or more of the voting rights attached to common shares of the Corporation.